-In this article, you can learn everything about how to manage Sandbox in Windows 10.
+In this article, you can learn everything about how to manage Sandbox in Windows 10 and 11.
 You download apps, videos, music and many other files from the internet, however, there is no assurance of those being safe.
 The stuff you get may come with hidden threats and malware which can trouble you with potential risk to your system.
 This security feature will be available from Windows 10 1903.

-Windows 10 offers the Sandbox feature as a solution for this.
-With the tool, you can download such extra apps while defending your system from unwanted viruses nd malware.
+Windows 11 or 10 offers the Sandbox feature as a solution for this.
+With the tool, you can download such extra apps while defending your system from unwanted viruses and malware.
 Some malicious code downloaded from several files to Sandbox will not find a way out of the box.
 In simple words, it is your secret space that keeps away the untrusted installations away from affecting the mainframe in any manner.
 Sandbox can create extra storage that helps the users to access files whenever they need them.
 Read on to know more about it and learn how to use Sandbox in Windows 10 easily.

-Manage Sandbox in Windows 10?
+Manage Sandbox in Windows 11 or 10

-Is Sandbox in Windows 10 useful?
+Is Sandbox in Windows 11 or 10 useful?

 - Safe and clean every time it runs over the window.